manga-g/manga-g/README.md

  - written for your Terminal
  - in the Go programming Language
  - For use (but not limited to) Linux, MacOS, and Windows Systems
+ -
+### How is it the fastest?
+- Manga-G leverages go's multithreading in such a way to check multiple manga api's
+  - while dynamically aggregating the results

 ## Prerequisites
  - Go Version 1.18 (Should work with previous go versions)